hingstarne/coreos-vagrant/README.md

+# This is a slight altered Version of the original from the coreos developers

+You can just start a 7 Node Cluster with ./startup.sh and it will spawn 7 Nodes a 512 MB of Ram each.
+The Discovery URL is automagically greped.

 # CoreOS Vagrant

 This repo provides a template Vagrantfile to create a CoreOS virtual machine using the VirtualBox software hypervisor.